|Tel||+44 (0)1865 613165|

 My research focuses on the relationship between mental illness and violent crime, the mental health of prisoners, and violence risk assessment.
 This is funded by the Wellcome Trust as part of a Senior Research Fellowship in Clinical Science.

-My principal collaborations are with the Medical Epidemiology and Biostatistics Department at the Karolinska Institute, Department of Primary Care Health Sciences at Oxford University, and the Centre for Suicide Research and Social Psychiatry groups in the department, and more recently Manchester and Edinburgh Universities Departments of Psychiatry.
+My principal collaborations are with the Medical Epidemiology and Biostatistics Department at the Karolinska Institute, Department of Primary Care Health Sciences at Oxford University, the Centre for Suicide Research in the department, and more recently Manchester and Edinburgh Universities Departments of Psychiatry.

 I am an external examiner for the MSc in Forensic Mental Health at the Institute of Psychiatry, Associate Editor of the Journal of Forensic Psychiatry and Psychology, Section Editor for Forensic Psychiatry for BMC Psychiatry and Evidence-Based Mental Health, sit on the advisory committee of the South Central Region for the Research for Patient Benefit Programme of the NIHR, and the international advisory board of The Lancet Psychiatry.

 I was an invited speaker at the US Institute of Medicine's 2014 workshop on mental health and violence as part of their Forum on Violence Prevention.